thebeast0407/docs-root/docs/source/data-models/asset-model.md

 # The Digital Asset Model

-To avoid redundant data in transactions the digital asset model is different for `CREATE` and `TRANSFER` transactions.
+To avoid redundant data in transactions, the digital asset model is different for `CREATE` and `TRANSFER` transactions.

-The digital asset properties are defined at creation time in a `CREATE` transaction with the following model:
+A digital asset's properties are defined in a `CREATE` transaction with the following model:
 ```json
 {
     "id": "<uuid>",